-Example - 'I notice that you are not ready to do your work.
+'Mollie, I notice that you haven't started your work.
 This is a reminder that we need to be ready to learn when we are in class.
-You have now chosen to catch up with your work at playtime.
 Do you remember yesterday that you started your work straight away and got it finished?
-That is what I need to see today.
-I'm glad you've listened carefully and are ready to make a better choice. '
+That is what I need to see today or you will need to complete your work for the first two minutes of breaktime.

-- 3. Calming Time: (Red card behaviours) - I noticed you chose to... - Classroom: You need to: 1.
+- 2. Re-set or Re-direction: - I noticed you chose to... or - I noticed that you continue to... - Classroom: You need to: 1.
 Wait outside the classroom for 2 minutes 2.
 Go to work with ... - Playground: You need to: 1.
 Stand by other staff member 2.
 Sit on the bench 3.
-Go to HT's office - I will come and speak to you in two minutes
+Stand by the wall - I will come and speak to you in two minutes

-Example - 'I have noticed that you chose to use rude words.
-You are breaking the school rule of being respectful.
-You have now chosen to go and sit on the bench.
+Example - 'Mikey, you have broken the school rule of being respectful by using rude words.
+This choice of behaviour is not acceptable so you need to sit on the bench and think about how to make some better choices.
 I will come and speak to you in two minutes.
 Use the time to think carefully about what you need to do next.
 Thank you.

-- 4. Follow up, Repair and Restore: - What happened?
+- 3. Follow up, Repair and Restore:

+- What happened?
 (Neutral, dispassionate language)

 - What were you thinking/feeling at the time?

 - What have you thought since?

 - How did what you did make other people feel?

 - Who has been affected?

 - What should we do to put things right?

 - What could you do differently next time?

+- 4. A red card behaviour is used for the most serious behaviours.
+If the steps above do not result in safe, respectful learning behaviours, then any further behaviour is considered to be 'red card' behaviour and more serious consequences will be applied and parents informed.